filip26/titanium-json-ld/README.md

 # Titanium JSON-LD 1.1 Processor & API

-An implementation of the [JSON-LD 1.1](https://www.w3.org/TR/json-ld/) (JSON-based Serialization for Linked Data) specification in Java, utilizing [Jakarta JSON Processing](https://github.com/eclipse-ee4j/jsonp).
+An implementation of the [JSON-LD 1.1](https://www.w3.org/TR/json-ld/) (JSON-based Serialization for Linked Data) specification in Java.

 ### 🎯 Goals
 - Full conformance to the specification